 - How temporary talent share arrangement can support the employee not only with continued employment, but also developing new skills, and expanding their network.

 Flexibility and security for employees"In addition to making good business sense these [temporary talent share] arrangements can have positive impacts on the local community by addressing supply and demand of essential services.
 It’s also a great example of companies leading with empathy because these talent sharing arrangements provide opportunities, and pay, to employees who otherwise would be experiencing or may be experiencing a loss of income."

-Having the skills"What this pandemic has done is, is it has impacted different pockets of the organisation in different ways.
-So more organisations have been looking into - how to address that internally?
+Having the skills"What this pandemic has done is, is it has impacted different pockets of the organization in different ways.
+So more organizations have been looking into - how to address that internally?
 How do I enable and administrate the flow of talent from one area to another area?"

 Creating opportunities"Employees do stand to gain valuable experiences that support their future market value by learning new skills in in new environments.
 Building upon both technical skills, and also people skills or soft skills by operating in new environments.
-If I go back to the value for the organisation as well.
-These organisations then rebound with a reenergised workforce that actually has new skills applied to new environments and might bring new thinking back to the organisation."
+If I go back to the value for the organization as well.
+These organizations then rebound with a reenergized workforce that actually has new skills applied to new environments and might bring new thinking back to the organization."